 Beneath the media headlines about tragic fish kills, water stealing, a complex water trading system and prolonged drought, there’s another quieter, but no less important story: the slow, steady work of environmental scientists turned mediators and communicators, and the participation of many different parties in finding solutions.

-Professor Robyn Watts of Charles Sturt University is one person who’s helping inform the management and restoration of aquatic ecosystems.
+Professor Robyn Watts of Charles Sturt University is one person who’s helping inform the management and restoration of aquatic ecosystems with her Murray-Darling Basin research.
 Another of her vital roles is to communicate how these complex systems function, and why they are so important.